Pedro-Grimaldi-Hansel/Pedro-Grimaldi-Hansel/README.md

 </div>

 - Currently working as a developer and advisor to the commercial and project departments at Code Empresa Jr.
-- Studying ReactJs and NextJs
+- Studying ReactJs, NextJs and MySQl
 - Contact me by email: pedroghansel@gmail.com

 <div align="center">